 The requirements in this clause shall also apply, when the UE is configured to perform SRS carrier based switching and using measurement gaps.

+The measurement requirements defined for an activated SCell with a non-dormant active BWP defined in this clause shall also apply to an activated SCell with dormant BWP as active BWP.